puppetlabs/puppetlabs-selinux_core/README.md

 ### Beginning with selinux_core

-To set the SELinux context on a file:
+To set the SELinux context on a file, use the following code:
 ```
 file { "/path/to/file":
   selinux_ignore_defaults => false,